Having experienced both types of residence, we share our positives and negatives about the two to (hopefully!) help in your own decision.

-Whether you are new to Singapore and wondering where to move after your spell in a serviced apartment has ended, or if you have been here for years and are pondering your next housing move, many of us have wondered whether we would be happier in a condo or a landed house.
+Whether you’re new to Singapore or you’re a seasoned local who’s pondering your next housing move, many of us have wondered whether we would be happier in a condo or a landed house.
 Deciding on which family-friendly neighbourhood in Singapore is best can be tricky enough, but what kind of home would suit you and your family better?

 CONDO LIVING: THE PROS

-The pool: The year-round scorching sunshine here in Singapore means that a pool to cool off in is a huge bonus for the whole family.
-Think of the free exercise you’ll get with that regular swimming, plus easy access to swimming lessons for the kids.
+The year-round scorching sunshine here in Singapore means a pool to cool off in is a huge bonus for the whole family.
+Think of the free exercise you’ll get with that regular swimming, plus easy access to swimming lessons for the kids!

-Playgrounds: Most condos have at least one playground where your little one can let off some steam and make some new buddies.
-The playground is usually a great place to catch up with other parents too.
+Most condos have at least one playground where your little one can let off some steam and make some new buddies.
+The playground is usually a great place to catch up with other parents, too.

-The gym: Gym membership can be costly here in Singapore, so having access to a gym within the condo is perfect for those of us who like to work out (and by us I actually don’t mean me!).
+Gym membership can be costly here in Singapore, so having access to a gym within the condo is perfect for those of us who like to work out.
+Because running in aircon = bliss.

-Parking: If you have a car then parking it is no issue when you live in a condo.
-Chances are you will have an allocated space, and if not there will be ample room to find a spot in.
+Got a car?
+If you’re torn between life in a condo or house, parking is usually a lot easier in the condos in Singapore.
+Chances are you’ll have an allocated space, and if not there will be ample room to find a spot in.
 There will also be dedicated areas for guests to park so visitors won’t be irate trying to find a space when they come to see you.

 CONDO LIVING: THE CONS

-Lack of space: Not all, but a lot of condo apartments can be somewhat limited in space.
+Not all, but a lot of, condos in Singapore means small apartments that are somewhat limited in space.
 (Singapore is obsessed with how many sq feet you have!)
-Rooms tend to be a bit poky (especially in newer condos) and storage within the apartment can also be a bit of an issue.
+The newer the condo, the smaller the space – unless you count the balconies, which many developers do, annoyingly!
+Storage can also be an issue.
 No room for cat swinging.

-No open space: Unless you are lucky to have a large balcony then the lack of instantly accessible outdoor space in your home can make you (and the kids) feel a bit stir-crazy.
+Unless you are lucky to have a large balcony, then the lack of instantly accessible outdoor space in your home can make you (and the kids) feel a bit stir-crazy.
 It also means lots of arguments about whose turn it is to walk the dog if you have one.

-Security: I know I’ve also add this to the pros, but these guys also earn a spot on the cons list.
-Overzealous security were often viewed as the fun police by my kids with their endless rules, and there was more than one occasion that a friend was denied access to our condo if they didn’t have photo ID on them.
+It’s a pro, we know, but sometimes these guys also earn a spot on the cons list.
+Overzealous security were often viewed as the fun police by our kids with their endless rules.
+On more than one occasion, we’ve also had friends denied access to our condo if they didn’t have photo ID on them.
 Rules are rules for sure, but sometimes those rules rather got on our nerves.

 LANDED HOUSE: THE PROS

-A garden/yard: Whilst space is a premium here in Singapore, a landed house will afford you some sort of outside space for you to fire up a BBQ in, and also room to entertain the kids and their friends in – away from your glassware.
-If you have a garden big enough then pool rental is pretty easy here in Singapore and definitely worth considering (and if not then there are tons of really cool public pools and free water play parks around the city).
+While space is a premium here in Singapore, a landed house will afford you some sort of outside space for you to fire up a BBQ in, and entertain the kids and their friends in.
+If you have a garden big enough, then pool rental is pretty easy here in Singapore and definitely worth considering.
+(If not, there are tons of really cool public pools and free water play parks around the city).
 The dog also won’t need as much walking if there’s a yard to run around in…

-Privacy: Once you shut your front gates there is no one busy-bodying in your space and the neighbours are much less likely to have any idea what deliveries you have had, or that your child bit another child!
+Once you shut your front gates, there’s no one busy-bodying in your space.
+Plus the neighbours are much less likely to have any idea what deliveries you have had, or that your child bit another child!

-More for your $: You tend to get much more space for less money when it comes to renting a house.
-This is obviously relative to your location and other factors, but for us we swapped a teeny apartment for a three-storey house for just a few hundred dollars extra a month.
+You tend to get much more space for less money when it comes to renting a house.
+This is obviously relative to your location and other factors, but we swapped a teeny apartment for a three-storey house for just a few hundred dollars extra a month.

 LANDED HOUSE: THE CONS

-Mosquitos (and other pests): Mosquitos are proving an issue.
+Mosquitos can be more of an issue.
 The critters seem able to seek us out regardless of how much citronella we douse ourselves in.
 You will definitely need to factor into your monthly outgoings regular pest control to keep on top of the creepy crawlies: rats and snakes can also be an issue.
-We do have a soft spot though for a very brave little shrew that wanders into our living room most evenings to say hello!

-Security: Back to those security guards: this time the lack of them.
+Back to those security guards: this time the lack of them.
 There is not much to stop an unwanted visitor getting into your garden.
 Security lights and a burglar alarm would be advisable, and a dog is a helpful deterrent if you have one!
-Watch out for Pokemon Go addicts trying to catch ’em all on your driveway!

 Illustration: Aliff Tee for HoneyKids Asia